-- Enrollment for the Fanuchanan (Fall) semester was 3,449 students.
-The credit hour production for the semester was 41,395. - The University completed an economic study that indicated that the University contributes nearly \$40 million in free tax receipts to the government revenues.
-This is nearly \$13 million more than the University receives in general operations appropriations. - 610 undergraduate and graduate degrees were conferred in Academic Year '19-20.
-Total degrees conferred by the University now stands at 19,062.
-These former students are the professional backbone and leadership of our island and region. - GOREX the Guam Open Research and Education Exchange was initiated during the period.
-This provides up to 100 Gbps networking speed through the University of Hawaii.
-This also positions the University in a stronger position to be recognized as a Research and Education hub for the Pacific Rim region. - Academic quality, student success and institutional sustainability are evidenced by primary accreditation for eight (8) years from the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) and by secondary accreditation for the professional schools.
-During 2016, the University received a favorable review from WSCUC (formerly WASC). - The University has completed the planning phase of the Para Hulo' strategic planning process and is now moving into the execution phase. - The University has been achieving the goals set forth in its \$6 million grant from the National Science EPSCoR which includes the development of a database of marine life whose habitat is near and around the island.
-The grant period runs from October 2015 to September 2020.
-In FY20, the University has been awarded a new five-year \$20 million grant.
-The grant period runs from July 2020 to July 2025.
+- The University completed an economic study that indicated that the University contributes nearly \$40 million in free tax receipts to the government revenues.
+This is nearly \$15 million more than the University receives in general operations appropriations. - 635 undergraduate and graduate degrees were conferred in Academic Year '20-21.
+This is a record high for the University.
+Total degrees conferred by the University now stand at 19,697.
+These former students are the professional backbone and leadership of our island and region. - Academic quality, student success and institutional sustainability are evidenced by primary accreditation for eight (8) years from the Western Association of Schools and Colleges Senior College and University Commission (WSCUC) and by secondary accreditation for the professional schools.
+During 2016, the University received a favorable review from WSCUC (formerly WASC).

-Management's Discussion and Analysis Years Ended September 30, 2020 and 2019
+Management's Discussion and Analysis Years Ended September 30, 2021 and 2020